5 Ways Auto Dealerships Can Overcome Inventory Shortages

 1. Make sure your inventory is clean and presentable.

-It’s no secret that a clean, presentable vehicle will sell faster than an unappealing one.
+It’s no secret that a clean, presentable pre-owned vehicle will sell faster than an unappealing one.
 To easily boost your inventory’s chances of selling, make use of your lot attendants.
 Have them regularly monitor your on-the-lot inventory and inform management of any issues with the physical appearance of your vehicles.
 Whether it’s damage, poor aesthetics (dirt, grime, etc.), or a flat tire, make certain that all vehicles are in prime condition and any problems are immediately fixed.

 This is especially important when you consider the fact that “walking in” is still the most common way buyers initially interact with dealers.
 The image your dealership initially projects is crucial to influencing a buyer’s decision to come onto your lot—or steer clear.